The Listicle Caveat

 1. Nifra (Slovakia / Coldharbour Recordings)

-Markus Schulz's Coldharbour signing has been quietly building one of the most consistent uplifting catalogues of the late 2010s and 2020s.
-Her 2024 album Renegade and the steady stream of original singles and remixes since establish her as a peer to the genre's veteran male producers, with a sound that is identifiably hers — driving but melodically generous, peak-time without being one-dimensional.
+Markus Schulz's Coldharbour signing — real name Nikoleta Frajkorová — has been quietly building one of the most consistent tech-trance and uplifting catalogues of the late 2010s and 2020s.
+Her steady stream of Coldharbour original singles and remixes alongside her Follow Me mix-compilation series establishes her as a peer to the genre's veteran male producers, with a sound that is identifiably hers — driving but melodically generous, peak-time without being one-dimensional.

 2. Miss Monique (Ukraine / Siona Records)

-Hanna Voitenko's Siona Records and her long-running mix series have made her one of the most internationally booked progressive-house DJs working today.
+Alesia Arkusha's Siona Records (founded 2019) and her long-running mix series have made her one of the most internationally booked progressive-house DJs working today.
 Her open-air sets at Mandarine Park in Buenos Aires and on the road through 2024-2025 are touchstones for the modern long-form progressive aesthetic — closer to Hernan Cattáneo's tradition than to peak-time uplifting, and all the better for it.

 3. HALIENE (USA / multi-label)